 According to the RSPCA, obesity ‘is increasingly considered a significant animal welfare issue, such that overfeeding can be characterised as being as cruel as underfeeding.’
 Dogs that are seriously overweight can get extremely uncomfortable.
-Being overweight can cause them suffering and pain.
+Being overweight can cause suffering and pain.
 Owners think they are being kind by overfeeding their dogs when in reality they are being cruel.
 Don’t let your dog suffer, get their weight problem sorted before it’s too late.

 Common causes of weight gain

-There are lots of reasons as to why dogs put on weight, and usually it’s a combination of things.
+There are lots of reasons as to why dogs put on weight, and usually, it’s a combination of things.
 Here are some common causes of weight gain in dogs:

 Portion control – not giving your dog the correct amount of food.
 Lots of owners ignore portion advice on the labels of dog food brands and simply guess how much food their dog should have.
 This leads to a lack of control over their diet and overfeeding, resulting in weight gain.

 Lack of exercise – An obvious one but something many owners fail to give their dogs.
 If your dog is not doing enough exercise they will put on weight.
 Make sure they are getting the right amount of exercise for their breed, age and size.

 Secret feeders – Do you have a secret feeder in your family?
 A secret feeder is someone that gives dogs treats on a regular basis without the rest of the family knowing.
 If your dog is on a special diet make sure everyone in the family knows the rules and follows them.